lstate/lstate.github.io/_pages/publications.markdown

 The 1st World Conference on eXplainable Artificial Intelligence (xAI 2023).

--- *How should my explanation be?
-A mapping of technical and legal desiderata of explanations for machine learning models* \\
-Laura State, Alejandra Bringas Colmenarejo, Giovanni Comande

-Conference on Law, AI, and Regulation (LAIR) 2023.

 -- *The Explanation Dialogues: Understanding how legal experts reason about XAI methods* \\
 Laura State, Alejandra Bringas Colmenarejo, Andrea Beretta, Salvatore Ruggieri, Franco Turini, Stephanie Law